Ray Rice

-Raynell Mourice Rice (born January 22, 1987) is an American former professional football running back who played in the National Football League (NFL) for six seasons with the Baltimore Ravens.
-He played college football for the Rutgers Scarlet Knights, earning first-team All-American honors in 2007, and was selected by the Ravens in the second round of the 2008 NFL draft.
-During his career, Rice was named to three Pro Bowls and was a member of the team that won Super Bowl XLVII.
-He is second in franchise rushing yards, rushing attempts, and rushing touchdowns, and is third in the franchise in combined touchdowns.
+Raymell Mourice Rice (born January 22, 1987) is an American former professional football running back who played in the National Football League (NFL) for six seasons with the Baltimore Ravens.
+He played college football for the Rutgers Scarlet Knights, earning first-team All-American honors in 2007.
+Rice was selected by the Ravens in the second round of the 2008 NFL draft.
+During his career, Rice received three Pro Bowl and two second-team All-Pro selections and was a member of the team that won Super Bowl XLVII.
+He is second in franchise rushing yards, rushing attempts, and rushing touchdowns and third in franchise combined touchdowns.

-Rice became embroiled in controversy during the 2014 offseason when a video surfaced of him physically attacking his fiancée.
+During the 2014 offseason, a video surfaced of Rice physically attacking his fiancée.
 After being indicted for aggravated assault, Rice was released by the Ravens and suspended indefinitely by the NFL.
-Although Rice successfully appealed the indefinite suspension, the incident effectively ended his professional career as no teams signed him in free agency.
+Although Rice successfully appealed the indefinite suspension, the incident effectively ended his professional career as he would not be signed by another team.